Skip to main content

 Empowering the Community's Most Vulnerable Residents

 Established in 1984 by the St. Augustine Society to combat homelessness, isolation, and vulnerability while promoting wellness, St. Francis Housing Crisis Center has grown into a cornerstone of hope, dignity, and resilience within the community.
-For more than four decades, this nonprofit organization has remained steadfast in its mission to uplift lives by offering resources and long-term support.

 At the heart of St. Francis’s outreach is its daily meal service, providing nutritious food to anyone in need from 10:45 a.m. to noon.

 In addition to meals, guests have access to a computer and technology support, enabling them to search for jobs, connect with loved ones, or complete important applications.
 The center also provides advocacy and referral services, ensuring individuals receive personalized guidance to connect with community partners, healthcare providers, and social service programs.

-Access Essential Services and Benefits with Ease
+Access Services and Benefits with Ease

 Mission Statement